logo

 • You can custom the userID and userName, and we recommend you set the userID to a meaningful value and associate them with the account system of your application.

 • For SDK 2.3.0 or later: The SDK uses the AppSign authentication mode by default.
-You only need to pass the ZIMUserInfo when logging in.
+You can leave the token parameter blank when logging in.

-• If you use the Token-based authentication mode, please refer to the Authentication to get the Token first, and pass it when logging in.
+• If you choose the token authentication, please refer to the Authentication to get the Token first, and pass it when logging in.

 Untitled